 Blachford Lake Lodge

 In the mood for something remote and rustic where you can experience the beauty of Canada’s wilderness?
-Look no further than Blanchford Lake Lodge in Yellowknife, where you have your choice of only five rooms in the main building or five cabins.
-However, there is also a tipi and igloo on-site if you want a truly outdoorsy experience.
+Look no further than Blanchford Lake Lodge in Yellowknife, where guests have their choice of only five cabins or five rooms in the main building.
+There is also a tipi and igloo on-site if you want a truly outdoorsy experience.

 Resort amenities include a sauna, lounge area, and a library.
 But most people who venture to this lodge are looking to enjoy the great outdoors and sports like kayaking and fishing in the summer or snowmobiling and snowshoeing in the winter.
 They also go for the spectacular night views of the Aurora Borealis.